The Human Body was made Good and Holy

 The Christian vision is that humans have a body like the animals, but are able to reason and will, totally unlike them.
 The body is a sign that points to a spiritual reality.
 It, actually, has data to tell us about what it means to be human.

-The Catholic Church has always opposed notions of dualism that posit the body and soul as separate, non-integrated entities.
-The body is an integral and indispensable aspect of what it means to be a human person.
+The Catholic Church teaches that the body is an integral and indispensable aspect of what it means to be a human person.
 The body and soul come into existence together, in an individual human being at the time of conception.
 At conception, God wills that the human body is good and sexually differentiated as male or female.

-The mystery of the Incarnation, God becoming man, for man’s salvation, shows that the body is valuable to God, echoing the claims of Genesis that everything He created is good.
-Jesus so highly values the human body that much of his ministry on earth is actively feeding people and healing diseases.
+When God chose to save us, He took on a human body; showing that the body is valuable to God, and echoing the claims of Genesis that everything He created is good.
+Jesus so highly values the human body that much of His ministry on earth is actively feeding people and healing diseases.
+He often urged His disciples to observe rest for their tired bodies.

-Mary offered her body to conceive the Savior of the world.
-Jesus sacrificed His Body for our salvation.
-We eat it for our spiritual noursihment.
-The martyrs and the celibate/chaste for the kingdom of God, imitate Christ.
+Mary of Nazareth offered her body to bear the Savior of the world.
+Jesus applied His body for the saving mission, through word and deeds.
+He sacrificed His Body for our salvation.
+We eat His Body for our spiritual nourishment.
+We worship God with our redeemed bodies and souls.
+The martyrs and those who embrace celibacy/chastity for the sake of the kingdom of God, truly imitate Christ.